NavenAllen/AWS-SAA-C03-Course/16-CDN-and-Optimization/notes.md

 Best practice is to create one per distribution to manage permissions.

+### Private Distributions
+Requests require signed cookie or URL

+OLD:
+- Cloudfront Key is created by an Account Root User
+- The account is added as a trusted user

+NEW:
+- Trusted Key Groups added

+SignedURLs provides access to one object ONLY

+Cookies provides access to groups of objects

+### Lambda@Edge
+Lightweight lambda at edge

+Adjust data between viewer & origin

+Only AWS public

+Uses:
+- A/B testing: Viewer Request
+- Migration between S3 Origins: Origin Request
+- Different Objects based on Device: Origin Request
+- Content By Country: Origin Request

 ### AWS Global Accelerator

 Starts with 2 **anycast** IP address